Webcam Agency Fees and Splits in 2026: What's Fair, What's a Red Flag

 Red Flag Level: Medium

-Some agencies charge penalties or additional fees if you don’t meet minimum earnings thresholds.
-While performance expectations can be reasonable, financial penalties for not earning enough are problematic.
+Some agencies charge penalties or additional fees if you do not meet minimum earnings thresholds.
+While performance expectations can be reasonable, financial penalties for not earning enough are problematic — you are already earning less, and the agency is taking more.

 Extended Payment Holds